Suburban Garden Club's Community Programs

 a uniue combination of miniature trees and shrubs, perennials and annuals that are changed frequently to provide an ever-changing display throughout the year.

-Every month club members create an individual floral arrangement for each patient at Connecticut Hospice.
+Club members create an individual floral arrangement for each patient at Connecticut Hospice.
 The deisgns reflect seasonal themes throughout the year.
 Arrangements are created in vintage vases, tea cups and dessert dishes collected and donated by club members.

 Garden Therapy with Seniors